In January 2020, the government announced the much-anticipated introduction of mandatory electrical safety inspections for private landlords.

 - What types of tenancy are excluded?

-- What should landlords be doing to prepare for the regulations?
+- What should landlords be doing to prepare for April 2021?

-What are the current laws regarding mandatory electrical safety inspections?
+What were the laws regarding mandatory electrical safety inspections before 2020?

 Mandatory electrical safety checks for rental properties have been discussed for a long while.
-Whilst many landlords already follow electrical best practices, the new regulations will help to ensure that properties are protected and that tenants are safe.
+Whilst many landlords already follow electrical best practices, the new regulations aim to ensure that properties are protected and that tenants are safe.

 Back in 2018, a consultation was held by the Electrical Standards Working Group to discuss electrical safety in the private rented sector.
 In January 2019, the government published a response to the consultation that contained a number of recommendations, including mandatory requirements for landlords to carry out electrical checks every five years.

-- Apply to all new tenancies in England from 1st July 2020
+They apply to all new tenancies in England from 1st July 2020 and will apply to all existing tenancies in England from 1st April 2021.

 What do the new the regulations mean for landlords?

-The expected regulations set out some duties for landlords.
-All private landlords will be required to:
+The mandatory electrical inspection regulations set out some duties for landlords.
+All private landlords are required to:

 - Ensure that the electrical safety standards are met during a period when the residential premises are occupied under a tenancy